View Other Content

 Categories See All →

 1987 - John Aldridge made his reds debut as a substitute for goalscorer Craig Johnston in our 2-2 League draw at Aston Villa, with Paul Walsh and Villa’s Paul Elliott also netting and Mark Lawrenson putting through his own net.
 Aldo went on to net 63 goals in 104 reds games.

 Another win at Camp Nou

-2007 - We came from behind to win 2-1 at Barcelona in the first leg of our Champions League round of sixteen meeting.
+2007 - We came from behind to win 2-1 at Barcelona in the first leg of our Champions League Round of 16 meeting.
 The game was played in the aftermath of a stormy bonding trip to Portugal, with Craig Bellamy allegedly attacking John Arne Riise with a golf club.
 Perhaps inevitably, it was these two players who struck our goals, with Bellamy celebrating what was to be the final strike of his first reds spell with an imaginary golf swing!
 Riise’s winner was our 250th goal in the European Cup.
 Dirk Kuyt hit the crossbar with the home side’s goalscorer Deco also striking the woodwork for the home side.

 The end of a great career

 1934 - Legendary keeper Elisha Scott made his 468th and final reds appearance in a 2-0 defeat at Chelsea, giving a farewell speech to the crowd from the Directors’ box at the end of the match!
 His career had spanned an amazing 21 years and 52 days.
 Hughie Gallacher netted the last of his eight goals against the reds, with Eric Oakton also on target.

 1981 – Avi Cohen played his 24th and final reds game as we drew 2-2 in a League game at Brighton & Hove Albion.
 David Johnson and Terry McDermott netted our goals, with future red Michael Robinson and Gordon Smith scoring for the Seagulls.